Contents

 Frequently Asked Questions (FAQs)

-What is the main difference between Egg Fu Yung and an omelette?
+What are the key differences between Egg Fu Yung and an omelette?

-The preparation, ingredients, and presentation distinguish Egg Fu Yung from an omelette.
+The differences between Egg Fu Yung and omelette lie in their preparation, ingredients, and presentation.
 Cooks mix vegetables and proteins directly into the egg batter when making Egg Fu Yung and serve it with a savory gravy, resulting in a crispy, saucy dish.
 In contrast, omelettes layer fillings inside a cooked egg base, emphasizing a fluffy texture and customizable combinations.

 Can Egg Fu Yung be considered a type of omelette?